-We link future leaders from the communications industry with social initiatives around the world and provide a platform for the creation of campaigns and strategies that impact organisations, their beneficiaries and local communities.
+We link future leaders from the commercial world with social initiatives across the globe and provide a platform for the creation of endeavours that impact organisations, their beneficiaries and local communities.

 We love that every professional comes away from our programme seeing the true potential in their abilities, knowing they have made a real difference and feeling proud of their profession and the skills they have worked so hard to develop.

-Since 2007 we have been developing conscious leaders who are shaping the future of the communications industry and helping to find revolutionary solutions to some of the world’s most intractable problems.
+Since 2007 we have been developing conscious leaders who are shaping the future of their industries and companies and helping to find revolutionary solutions to some of the world’s most intractable problems.

 Our goal: To change the world, one brief at a time.